Signalium/signalium/docs/src/app/advanced/signals-as-monads/page.md

 I had a computer science professor in college who taught us Haskell and had a whole section on monads, and we even implemented a `semicolon` monad to sequence things like an imperative language (which honestly just felt like trolling at that point), but I still couldn't really _grasp_ it.

-When I first started my career and was learning Scala, one of my coworkers told me that a monad was "anything that implemented `map` and `flapMap`", which was also not really helpful.
+When I first started my career and was learning Scala, one of my coworkers told me that a monad was "anything that implemented `map` and `flatMap`", which was also not really helpful.
 Over time I learned about more things that were monads, like `Result` and `Option`, and that helped a bit more as I started to dig into Rust and such.

 But where it really finally hit me was with Futures, and by extension, Promises (and to be clear, I'm aware that [Promises are not really monads](https://stackoverflow.com/questions/45712106/why-are-promises-monads), but they are _close enough_ in purpose and, more importantly, they're familiar enough to every JavaScript dev that they provide a great reference point).